 Debt settlement will hurt your credit score more if the credit cards you settle are already in good standing and if you end up settling multiple credit card accounts.

 Many debt settlement companies will advise you to purposely fall behind on your payments so creditors will be more willing to accept a settlement payment on the debt.
-(Lenders are usually only motivated to settle debts that seem at risk of never being paid.)
-Following the debt settlement company’s advice means several months of missed payments which hurt your credit even before you settle the debt.
+The theory behind this strategy is the belief that lenders will only be motivated to settle debts that are at risk of not being paid.
+Following the debt settlement company’s advice means several months of missed payments, which damage your credit even before you settle the debt.

-Keep in mind that the goal of debt settlement is to get rid of some of your debt, particularly if you can't afford to pay all the balances in full.
+The goal of debt settlement is to get rid of some of your debt, particularly if you can't afford to pay all the balances in full.
 That may mean that you temporarily sacrifice your credit score—especially if you're not looking for a major loan right now—for the sake of getting out of debt.

 Once you've settled the balances, you can focus on rebuilding your credit score.
 Since credit is based on borrowing, you’ll have to use credit cards or loans to rebuild your credit.
 Responsible borrowing and timely payments are key to achieving a good credit score and staying out of debt.